-- Respiratory activity is decreasing. - ILI activity in Washoe County, Nevada, Region 9, and the US are all decreasing but all remain above their respective baselines. - Influenza activity is decreasing.
-Weekly hospitalization rates are still higher compared to this same time last season. - The most frequently identified influenza virus type reported by the Nevada State Public Health Laboratory, locally, was influenza A (2009 H1N1) and A (H3). - COVID-19 activity remains low and stable. - RSV activity has decreased significantly in the last week. - CDC considers the current flu season to have peaked.
-This season has been classified as a high severity season overall and for all age groups - Routine annual influenza vaccination is recommended for all persons aged 6 months or older, as long as there are no contraindications. - There are prescription influenza antiviral drugs that can treat influenza illness.
+- Respiratory activity continues to decrease. - ILI activity in Washoe County, Nevada, Region 9, and the US are all decreasing but all remain above their respective baselines. - Influenza activity is decreasing.
+Weekly hospitalization rates are still higher compared to this same time last season. - The most frequently identified influenza virus type reported by the Nevada State Public Health Laboratory, locally, was influenza A (2009 H1N1). - COVID-19 activity remains low and stable. - RSV activity is decreasing.
+Weekly case rates are still higher compared to this same time last season. - Routine annual influenza vaccination is recommended for all persons aged 6 months or older, as long as there are no contraindications. - There are prescription influenza antiviral drugs that can treat influenza illness.
 Those should be started as early as possible and are especially important for patients at higher risk for severe illness.